Birmingham Market Hall: Clock

 In 1936 a clock, formerly in the Imperial Arcade at Dale End, was restored - at the behest of Percy Shurmer - and installed.
 Crafted by William Potts and Sons of Leeds in 1883, and restored by them, it consisted of over-life-size figures of Guy of Warwick, the Countess, a retainer and a Saracen, and had bells (recast in 1935 by John Taylor & Co of Loughborough) that struck the hours and Westminster Quarters.

 Destruction

 The interior (including the clock) and roof of the hall were destroyed on the night of 25 August 1940 after being set on fire by incendiary bombs, during an air raid of the Birmingham Blitz.
 Only the exterior walls remained.
 The site remained in use, with covered market stalls erected within the shell of the building.
 Small exhibitions also continued to be held here.
 The last remains were demolished in 1963.
 The site was then landscaped as an open space, Manzoni Gardens, being replaced in turn when the Bullring shopping mall was constructed in the early 21st century.

+Ward

-The area is now part of the Ladywood constituency.
+An electoral ward which included the hall, created in the 1830s, was named "Market Hall Ward".
+It was dissolved in a 1961 boundary review and the area is now part of the Ladywood ward and constituency.